 ABOUT

-I am a third-year Ph.D. candidate in Sociology at the University of Kentucky.
+I am a fourth-year Ph.D. candidate in Sociology at the University of Kentucky.
 I study how state regulations shape the strategies available to social actors and how these actors, in turn, resist state intervention through relational processes.
 To address these questions, I primarily use computational methods and develop datasets from archival sources.

 I earned an M.Sc. in Social Science Research from the National University of Iran and an M.A. in Sociology from the University of Kentucky.
 Before starting my doctoral studies, I spent ten years as a music journalist.
 In my free time, I enjoy exploring Lexington’s music scene.